Spatial localization and pattern formation in discrete optomechanical cavities and arrays: Introduction

 \section{Introduction}

-Dissipative structures are long-range ordered structures that spontaneously form in extended nonlinear dissipative systems when brought apart from thermal equilibrium \cite{CH}.
-Widespread in nature, in nonlinear optics such patterns appear in the distribution of the light field across the plane transverse to its propagation direction, and have been theoretically studied and experimentally observed in many different nonlinear optical cavities \cite{StaliunasVSM,Mandel05}.
-Part of the interest of this research program lies in the potential for optical information storage and processing of a particular type of pattern, cavity solitons, which are localized structures that can be individually written, erased, and even moved without affecting neighbouring structures \cite{Firth,Barland,ackemann}.
+The emergence of patterns that spontaneously break some spatial symmetry is widespread in nonlinear optical systems, especially in large aspect-ratio cavities.
+Such patterns show up across the plane transverse to the light propagation direction ---hence the name ``transverse patterns'' to refer to them--- and have been theoretically and experimentally investigated in many different nonlinear optical cavities~\cite{StaliunasVSM,Mandel05}.
+Their study constitutes a well developed discipline in modern nonlinear optics.
+In fact, these nonlinear patterns belong to the wider class of dissipative structures, which are structures that self-sustain out of thermal equilibrium by continuous interchange of energy with the environment~\cite{CH}.
+Part of the interest of this research program in nonlinear optics, apart from its intrinsic physical relevance, lies in the potential for optical information storage and processing of a particular type of pattern, namely cavity solitons, which are localized structures that can be individually written, erased, and even moved without affecting neighbouring structures~\cite{Firth,Barland,Esteban2005,ackemann}.

-In a recent paper \cite{Ruiz15} we theoretically analyzed the possibility of using the nonlinear coupling between the cavity field and a deformable mechanical element to generate transverse patterns.
-We demonstrated the feasibility of pattern formation in such optomechanical (OM) cavities, but only provided that a certain condition, not needed in other nonlinear optical cavities, is fulfilled: the mechanical element must possess a sufficiently homogeneous mode, what is not easily obtained in current implementations.
-Along these lines, below we propose a special architecture for the OM cavity that allows for pattern formation, hence providing an alternative to our previous proposal in \cite{Ruiz15}.